simonjulianl/tp/docs/DeveloperGuide.md

 Given below is the sequence diagram when a user provides an example of a valid `view` command (`view t/patient P001`) to see the complete details of the patient.

-Once the user enters the command, the following **Sequence Diagram** below shows how the `Logic` component will create a new `ViewPatientCommand` object.

 ![ViewPatientCommandCreation](images/ViewPatientCreation.png)

 After the `LogicManager` receives the new `ViewPatientCommand` object,